tomcritchlow/tomcritchlow.github.io/_posts/2017-09-29-how-to-measure-good-content.md

 Hmm.
 This sounds useful - can we extend this into a measure of interestingness?
 Perhaps by shining a light on and agreeing upon a definition or outline of the assumption ground?

 I think there's a thread to be explored here.
-My friend Sean Blanda said:
+My friend [Sean Blanda](https://twitter.com/SeanBlanda) said:

 ![](/images/seanblandatweet.png)

 I like this but it's still a long way from being a real framework or process you can follow with any rigor...
+In a loooooong chat conversation between myself, Sean and [Brian Dell](https://twitter.com/itsbdell) we discussed whether it's possible to add any rigor here.
+I don't think we came to any conclusions.
+Maybe it's not possible to create metrics here but we must be able to use some kind of process...

 # Surveys & Feedback